Psel (river): Flora and fauna

-The fauna on the riversides of the Psel includes hares, foxes, deer and wild boar, beavers.
-There are a great variety of birds, such as wild duck, gray heron.
-Along the riversides there are forest areas, are predominantly deciduous trees.
+The fauna on the riversides of the Psel includes hares, foxes, deer, wild boar, and beavers.
+There are a great variety of birds, such as wild duck and gray heron.
+Along the riversides there are forest areas, predominantly consisting of deciduous trees.
 There are also conifers on the sandy areas of the bank.
 There are also numerous meadows.

-In the river there are about 50 species of fish such as crucian, bream, tench, roach, etc. There are also catfish, pike, perch.
+In the river there are about 50 species of fish such as crucian, bream, tench, roach, and others.
+There are also catfish, pike, and perch.